reinaldoyang/tm_robot_project/README.md

 # Fine-Tuning OpenVLA on Custom Dataset Generation

 This repository was built to generate data and do fine-tuning for Vision-Language-Action (VLA) models.

--Simulation engine: Pybullet
+- Simulation engine: Pybullet

--Robot: Techman TM5-700
+- Robot: Techman TM5-700

--Gripper: WSG50
+- Gripper: WSG50

--Current grasp success rate for data collection : ~75%
+- Current grasp success rate for data collection : ~75%

-Current data collection success rate ~70%
+🚀 Usage
 Simulation environment using PyBullet

 Robot used in this project: Techman robot TM5-700